 How to apply for a disabled parking bay

-For many people living in the UK with a disability ‒ mental, physical or otherwise ‒ a disabled parking space can be a real benefit.
+For many people living in the UK with a disability ‒ mental or physical ‒ a disabled parking space can be a real benefit.
 These designated spaces mean that, even in a busy supermarket or shopping centre car park, there will be spaces available that are close to amenities.

 If you live in a property where only on street parking is available, you may even be able to apply to have a space allocated for your use outside your home or nearby.
 Below, you can find out exactly how to apply and how much it could cost.